Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

     - **Manual action** (yellow), see [Make a user decision](#make-a-user-decision)

 4. If desired, display the transition documentation that might have been added when creating the workflow.
 You can identify the documentation by a small [Info] button.

+    >[Info] Scroll the mouse wheel to zoom in or out.
+By doing it, make sure that the mouse pointer is placed on a workflow element.
+If necessary, change your scroll wheel settings to adjust the zoom levels.

     ![Transition documentation](../../Assets/Screenshots/ActindoWorkFlow/Processes/CheckDocumention.png "[Transition documentation]")